http://www.MathEdPage.org/abs-alg/

 Taken together, these lessons are a good introduction to the power and beauty of mathematical structure.
 The approach is playful and founded on student experience and reflection.
 The key concept is that of a group, with a special emphasis on the identity and inverse elements, which are essential understandings throughout K-12 mathematics.

-Download the following PDF files, which contain the version of these lessons that was published in 1994 in Algebra: Themes, Tools, Concepts (ATTC), the textbook I co-authored with Anita Wah.
+Download the following PDF files, which contain a slightly edited version of these lessons, as published in 1994 in Algebra: Themes, Tools, Concepts (ATTC), the textbook I co-authored with Anita Wah.

 Lessons